 How to Submit

-We invite researchers and industry partners to submit a one-page abstract that addresses one or more of the following:
+We invite researchers and industry partners to submit a one-page paper that addresses one or more of the following questions:

 - What are you working on in VAR and how does your work aim to achieve positive social impact?